 LET’S GET SPICY

-When the chickpeas are crispy, mix in the grated garlic and ginger.
+When the Chickpeas are crispy, mix in the grated garlic and ginger.
 Then, add the sliced chilli and the curry paste, both to taste.
 Fry for 1-2 minutes until fragrant, shifting constantly.
 If needed, add a little more oil to prevent it from catching.
 Pour in the cooked chopped tomato, the remaining coconut cream, and the diluted stock.
 Stir until combined and bring to a simmer.
 Allow to cook for 12-15 minutes until reduced to a curry-like consistency, stirring occasionally.
 In the final 2 minutes, stir through the shredded spinach until wilted.
 Remove from the heat on completion.
 Just before serving, mix in the roast vegetables until coated.

 AS TASTY AS CAN BE